 Distribute pens and slips of paper to students.
 Ask students to brainstorm a list of groups that they know are famous for their rivalry.
-Encourage students to think about groups in pop culture and groups that they've studied.
+Encourage students to think about groups in pop culture and groups that they've studied in subjects such as English literature or world history.
 Prompt students by providing at least one example that they may be familiar with, like the Montagues and the Capulets from Shakespeare's Romeo and Juliet, the Jedi and the Sith from Star Wars, the Allied forces and the Axis powers in World War II, the Order of the Phoenix and the Death Eaters from the Harry Potter series, or the Autobots and the Decepticons from Transformers.